 The attitude of ‘them and us’ continues to persist within mental health services.
 The best way to challenge this is to give the message that when you speak about ‘them’ you are also speaking about ‘me’.
 I have heard comments from colleagues such as ‘too old’ ‘manipulative’, ‘nightmare to work with’ when discussing eating disorders.
 The same colleagues are happy to work with me professionally and I have a good relationship with them.
 Those two things don’t sit easily together and I wonder whether sharing my own experiences might highlight that.
 Of course it also leaves me feeling highly vulnerable and I worry I might lose respect, so I don’t.
 I also definitely don’t want ‘sympathy’.
 I want to be respected as a colleague who has as much to contribute to my service as anyone else.

 I always feel that I am not ‘typical’ because of my ability to function in spite of the thoughts, behaviours and sense of distress I sometimes struggle with.
 However perhaps I am more typical than I think, I just don’t know about the other people like me because none of us speak about it.
+The reality is that people who experience mental health difficulties are not ‘those different people’, they are us and they are part of us.

 *or worse, being coerced into ‘help’ by social services or the welfare system.